TO BLAST OR NOT TO BLAST, THAT IS THE QUESTION - Royal Homes TO BLAST OR NOT TO BLAST, THAT IS THE QUESTION - Royal Homes

 On The Rocks

 In another case, exposing the rock may show us that blasting is not required.
-Then, it’s a matter of determining the position of the house and where footings will go.
+Then, it’s a matter of determining the position of the house and where the footings will go.

-The next step is to pin the footings by drilling into the rock and install rebar epoxyed in place to prevent the footings from slipping.
+The next step is to pin the footings by drilling into the rock and installing rebar epoxyed in place to prevent the footings from slipping.
 Footings are poured with forming up over the rock, approved by an engineer or perhaps a building inspector.
 After the walls are poured, we infill everything on the inside under a concrete slab for a level basement.

 Where There Is A Will There Is A Way